wozaiha/DalamudACT/README.md

 Please DONT USE THESE DATA TO JUDGE OTHERS,you are not the only kind people that play FFXIV.

-Please add this repo to use : `https://dalamud_cn_3rd.otters.cloud/plugins/all`
+API8 users please add this repo to use : `https://dalamud_cn_3rd.otters.cloud/plugins/all`

+API9 users please add the release file manually.

 Please Leave issues if you meet any.
 Have a good time.